XStreamStudios/KeyAllX/README.md

 ## License

 KeyAllX is licensed under the GNU General Public License v3.0.
-You are free to modify and distribute the plugin in accordance with the terms of the license.
+You are free to distribute the plugin in accordance with the terms of the license.

 ## Disclaimer